learn-co-curriculum/node-modules-object-lab/README.md

 ## Instructions

 1. Create a file `module.js` with `module.exports = {}`
-2. Copy object from the snippet below into `module.js`
+2. Copy customer data object from the snippet below into `module.js` and export the data
 3. Create a file `main.js`
 4. Import your object in `main.js` with `require()`
-5. Print an email of the person from `main.js`
+5. Print an email of the second customer from `main.js`
 6. Keep `main.js` and `module.js` in the same folder
 6. Run `$ npm test` to verify